ilan-anodot/anodotcost_api_docs_slate/source/includes/_User Events.md

 Argument | Definition
 -------- | ----------
-expression[] | An array of search expressions to locate a single or multiple events
+expression[] | An array of search expressions to locate a single or multiple events.</br>Note that all properties are provided as a flat list, regardless of the event hierarchy.

 Argument | Definition
 -------- | ----------